Request a Consultation.

-Inexperienced Analytics users will occasionally see sudden influxes of hundreds upon hundreds of site visits from unfamiliar websites, and will be elated thinking a link to their site has potentially gone viral.
-Unfortunately, what they have experienced is actually the tell-tale signs of a spam referrer.
+Inexperienced Google Analytics users will occasionally see sudden influxes of hundreds of site visits from unfamiliar websites and will be elated thinking a link to their site has potentially gone viral.
+Unfortunately, what they have experienced is the tell-tale signs of a spam referrer.

-Spam referrers vary in their methods and intents.
-In general, they all hope you’ll see their site name (or the name of the site they are posing as), wonder what caused them to link to you, and click to visit the link.
-In many cases, these spammers are less-than-ethical “black hat” SEO or marketing concerns who have sold a “guaranteed quality traffic” package to the website they spoof themselves to appear to be.
+They all hope you’ll see their site name (or the name of the site they are posing as), wonder what caused them to link to you, and click to visit the link.
+In many cases, these spammers are less-than-ethical “black hat” SEO.
+Or they are marketing cons who have sold a “guaranteed quality traffic” package to the website they spoof themselves to appear to be.
 You click and land on that site’s page, and you’re more than likely going to spend a few moments clicking around the site trying to figure out where the non-existent link to your site is located.
-By the time you give up, your visit has been tallied as traffic with a decent session duration and maybe even multiple page views.
+By the time you give up, your visit has been tallied as traffic with a decent session duration and even multiple page views.

-Other spam referrers are not in it to make money, but are hoping to entice your click for more nefarious purposes, such as passing malware, Trojans or viruses on to your machine.
+Other spam referrers are not in it to make money.
+Instead, they are hoping to entice your click for more nefarious purposes, such as passing malware, Trojans or viruses on to your machine.
 For this reason, your best practice is to never click on an unfamiliar referrer’s link in Google Analytics.
 Doing a Google search of the referrer will quickly tell you whether you’ve got a spammer.

-Under Acquisition in the Analytics menu, find All Traffic > Referrals.
-Set your Secondary Dimension to Hostname.
 You’ll quickly see a list of the servers through which the referrers claim to have arrived at your site.
-Those that actually did will show your server’s name (often identified by your URL) or the name of a server you recognize as valid.
+Those that did will show your server’s name (often identified by your URL) or the name of a server you recognize as valid.
 For example, if you use a third party such as Volusion for the shopping cart on your site, you might see traffic coming through the hostname “volusion.com.”

 The ghosts never visited your site, so they do not know the correct hostnames to use – and that is their fatal flaw.
 Instead, they either use a fake hostname or report the hostname as “(not set).”
 All you need do, therefore, is design your filter to only include traffic whose reported hostnames match those you know to be valid.
 Just like that, the ghosts will vanish!